adviks/icarus/content/posts/the-way-of-stoicism.md

 ---
-title: "The Way of Stoicism"
+title: "The Way of Stoicism in this Fake World of Enthusiastic Peope?"
 authors: ["Asad Advik"]
 tags: [""]
 date: 2021-08-05T05:07:05+05:30